manicmaniac/backquotes/README.rst

 Restrictions
 ------------

 - ``backquotes`` does not work in Python REPL.
-Import it in REPL causes warnings.
+Importing it in REPL causes warnings.
-- a module which imports ``backquotes`` does not work when it is imported.
+- A module which imports ``backquotes`` does not work when it is imported by another module.

 Install
 -------